IntelLabs/nlp-architect/solutions/InterpreT/application/README.md

 ## How To Generate Collateral
 - Create the DataFrame (see "examples_df/absa_df" for an easy example):
     - The DataFrame should have the following columns at minimum:
-        - **id** (should be unique for each example, not necessarily row, since one examples could have multiple tokens we want to track)
+        - **id** (should be unique for each example, not necessarily row, since one example could have multiple tokens or sets of tokens we want to track)
         - **token** (can be another name, e.g. "aspect" or "span_token", and these values will be tracked/displayed in the t-SNE plot)
         - **sentence** (the sentence that the token belongs to)
         - **layer_*_tsne_x**  (where * should be 00, 01, ..., 99 depending on the number of layers in the model, one column per layer)